Run the model

 6. Output file allPEs.log does not contain any error messages.

 If it looks like something went wrong, scan through the log files to determine where there may have been an error.
-Here are a few debugging tips:
+There are several debug strategies depending on what you find.
+Below is a summary of steps to take to debug GCHP runs.
+See also debugging for additional guidance.

-• “MAPL_Cap” or “CAP” errors in the run log typically indicate an error with your start time and/or duration.
+4. MAPL_Cap or CAP errors in the run log typically indicate an error with your start time and/or duration.
 Check cap_restart and setCommonRunSettings.sh.

-• “MAPL_ExtData” or “ExtData” errors in the run log indicate an error with your input files.
-Check HEMCO_Config.rc and ExtData.rc.
+5. MAPL_ExtData or ExtData errors in the run log indicate an error with your input files.
+Check HEMCO_Config.rc and ExtData.rc for errors.

-• “MAPL_HistoryGridComp” or “History” errors in the run log are related to your configured diagnostics.
-Check HISTORY.rc.
+6. MAPL_HistoryGridComp or History errors in the run log are related to your configured diagnostics.
+Check HISTORY.rc file.

-• Change the warnings and verbose options in HEMCO_Config.rc to 3 and rerun
+8. If the problem appears to be in HEMCO then change the warnings and verbose options in HEMCO_Config.rc to true and rerun.

-• Change the root_level settings for CAP.ExtData in logging.yml to DEBUG and rerun
+10. If the problem appears to be in MAPL ExtData then change the root_level settings for CAP.ExtData in logging.yml to DEBUG and rerun.

-If you cannot figure out where the problem is then please create a GCHP GitHub issue.
+If you still cannot figure out where the problem is then please create a GCHP GitHub issue and include all config and log files for your run.

 Reuse a run directory